marklogic/mlxprs/README.md

 The debugger supports two modes of debugging:

-1. Launch
-2. Attach
+1. Launch: Evaluates the current main module
+2. Attach: Intecepts an existing request, such as from an integration test

 Where it can, query debugging uses the same VS Code settings used for running queries (for example, `marklogic.host`, `marklogic.username`).
 In addition to these code settings, you will need a **launch config** in your project (under `.vscode/launch.json`) for debug-specific parameters.

-Open the `launch.json` from the VS Code command palette with the command: "Debug: Open launch.json".
+Open the `launch.json` from the VS Code command palette with the command: “Debug: Open launch.json”.

 A typical `launch.json` file looks like this: